rohitkumar0904/quizmasterapp/ServerReadMe.md

-# 📚 StudyApp — Database Documentation
+# 📚 Project Database Documentation

-A full-featured study platform with quizzes, notes, social features, and real-time multiplayer racing.
-Built on **Supabase (PostgreSQL)** with Row-Level Security (RLS) enforced on all tables.
+A comprehensive reference for the Supabase PostgreSQL schema — covering all tables, relationships, RLS policies, and usage patterns.

 ---